 Our financial performance is affected by the availability of qualified personnel and the cost of labor.
 An increase in labor costs, work stoppages or disruptions at our facilities or those of our suppliers or transportation service providers, or other labor disruptions, could decrease our sales and increase our expenses.
 The effects of the COVID-19 pandemic have reduced immigration of skilled labor into Australia and correspondingly reduced the labor pool for certain key roles.
 The COVID-19 pandemic has also led to reduced interstate migration within Australia.
 These factors could increase wages for certain roles or cause business operations to suffer.
 Although our employees are not represented by a union, our labor force may become subject to labor union organizing efforts, which could cause us to incur additional labor costs.
 Some of our employees are covered by Awards (as defined below) or, in the Netherlands, a Collective Labor Agreement (as defined below).
-In Australia, Awards are set by the Australia include the Manufacturing and Associated Industries and Occupations Award, the Professional Employees Award and the Clerks Award (collectively, "Awards").
+In Australia, Awards are set by the Australia legislature and define the minimum terms of employment within a specific industry or occupation.
+Awards that apply to our employees in Australia include the Manufacturing and Associated Industries and Occupations Award, the Professional Employees Award and the Clerks Award (collectively, "Awards").
 Employees employed by our Dutch subsidiaries (i.e., Tritium Europe B.V. and Tritium Technologies B.V.) are covered by a Collective Labor Agreement ("Collective Labor Agreement"), which sets out the minimum terms of their employment agreements.